 Merced Truck Accident Lawyer

-Getting hit by a large commercial truck like a big rig or 18-wheeler is one of the worst types of collisions on a Merced road or highway.
-The occupants of the vehicle hit by the big rig routinely suffer catastrophic bodily harms, including spinal cord damage, a traumatic brain injury, broken bones, torn ligaments and tendons, nerve damage, and so forth.
-The medical expenses and lost wages for a truck accident victim can be in the hundreds of thousands, or even millions, of dollars.
-That is why it makes sense to hire an experienced Merced truck accident lawyer to pursue financial restitution from the truck operator and their employer.How Truck Wrecks Happen
+Getting hit by a large commercial truck like a big rig or 18-wheeler is one of the worst collisions on a Merced road or highway.
+The vehicle's occupants hit by the big rig routinely suffer catastrophic bodily harm, including spinal cord damage, traumatic brain injury, broken bones, torn ligaments and tendons, nerve damage, etc. The medical expenses and lost wages for a truck accident victim can be hundreds of thousands or even millions of dollars.
+That is why hiring an experienced Merced truck accident lawyer makes sense to pursue financial restitution from the truck operator and their employer.How Truck Wrecks Happen

-Operating a large commercial truck is not easy, which is why it requires specialized training and testing before someone can legally operate a big rig.
-This training, if completed properly, results in the truck operator receiving a commercial driver’s license (CDL).
+Operating a large commercial truck is difficult, so it requires specialized training and testing before someone can legally operate a big rig.
+If completed correctly, this training results in the truck operator receiving a commercial driver's license (CDL).
 Despite the extensive training that most truck operators go through (or should at least be required to go through), serious accidents happen caused by the truck operator's negligence.Truck Driver Fatigue

 A reason commonly cited for a collision between a big rig and a smaller vehicle is driver fatigue.
-Truck operators routinely have to meet strict delivery deadlines, incentivizing the operator to push themselves to stay on the road as long as possible.
+Truck operators routinely have to meet strict delivery deadlines, incentivizing the operators to push themselves to stay on the road as long as possible.
 As a result, the operator can get fatigued and fall asleep behind the wheel.
 A prime example was the truck accident that made national headlines involving comedian Tracy Morgan.
 His party limo bus was hit by a Wal-Mart 18-wheeler.
 The collision caused multiple deaths and severe injuries.
 For example, Tracy Morgan suffered a brain injury and multiple broken bones.
 An investigation into the accident revealed that the truck operator had been on the road for more than 24 hours without ever taking a break.